Pasir Ris: Bus

-Bus Interchange
+Bus interchange

 The planning area has one bus interchange, Pasir Ris Bus Interchange, serving the residents.
 The interchange has also been utilised as a shuttle pick-up/drop-off point for NSmen undergoing military training on Pulau Tekong.
 It is currently operated by Go-Ahead Singapore as part of the Loyang Bus Package under the Bus Contracting Model (BCM).

-As part of the Remaking Our Heartland 3 (ROH3) plans, part of the existing bus interchange will be demolished and replaced with a reconfigured interim interchange in July 2021 to allow works for the integrated development in the town centre.
-A new air-conditioned bus interchange will be integrated within the development once completed by 2028.
+As part of the Remaking Our Heartland 3 (ROH3) plans, part of the old bus interchange was demolished and replaced with a reconfigured interim interchange in July 2021 to allow works for the integrated development in the town centre.
+The construction of the air conditioned Pasir Ris Bus Interchange was completed in 2025 and opened on 27th April.

-Bus Depot
+Bus depot

 As part of the Bus Contracting Model (BCM), Loyang Bus Depot is built to house the operations of the Loyang Bus Package.
 The depot is currently operated by Go-Ahead Singapore and houses a total of 30 bus services mainly from Pasir Ris Bus Interchange and Punggol Bus Interchange, and a selected few from Changi Village Bus Terminal and Changi Airport PTB2 Bus Terminal.